-Please join the Center for Migration Studies of New York (CMS) from 2:00 – 3:15 pm (ET) on Monday, May 23rd for a webinar and discussion of the forthcoming CMS report, Climbing the Ladder: Roadblocks Faced by Immigrants in the New York City Construction Industry by Jacquelyn Pavilon and Vicky Virgin.
+On Monday, May 23rd the Center for Migration Studies of New York (CMS) hosted a webinar and discussion of the CMS report, Climbing the Ladder: Roadblocks Faced by Immigrants in the New York City Construction Industry by Jacquelyn Pavilon and Vicky Virgin.

 The report is based on CMS research that examined immigrants’ essential role in the construction industry in New York City, their vulnerability to exploitation and dangerous conditions, and the discrimination and disadvantages they face due to their immigration status.
 For this report, the CMS research team interviewed immigrant construction workers from several different countries and other experts in this industry, including business representatives, union organizers, and representatives of community-based organizations.
 With research assistance from the New York-based consulting firm Locker Associates, Inc., CMS analyzed these interviews, together with several other data sources, to examine how construction workers in New York City find employment, their work arrangements, and barriers and conditions that endanger their health, safety, and economic well-being.